La-Nique/Syllabus/README.md

 ## Textbook

 [Software Engineering](https://books.google.com/books?id=tW4VngEACAAJ), Sommerville, I. ISBN 9780133943030.
 2015, Pearson Education.
 10th edition.
 There is a [paperback version](https://www.amazon.com/Software-Engineering-Sommerville-Ian/dp/1292096136) available with ISBN 1292096136.
+A reserve copy has been requested from the library.
+Please note that the **10th edition** is required.

 ## Grading

 Category | Percentage
 -------- | ----------
-Assignments | 10%
+Assignments | 15%
-Quizzes | ?
+Quizzes | 10%
+Participation | 5%
-Midterm Exam |
+Midterm Exam | 35%
-Final Exam |
+Final Exam (non-accumulative) | 35%

-Final Project (code, tools, data) | 25%
-Project Paper | 25%
-Project Presentations | 25%

 ## Key Dates

 Event | Date
 ----- | ----
+Midterm Exam | March 14 (tentative)
 Withdrawal Deadline | April 19
 Final Exam | May 25 6:20-8:20 pm in North Building C109

-## Course Requirements
+## Homework

+Homework will be assigned after each chapter read.
+It may include questions at the end of the chapter and/or short coding assignments depending on the material.

-### Project
+### Notes

-You are expected to independently work on a project of your own design:
+- **Deadlines** and **due dates** for assignments will be assigned in class.
+- **Late assignments will be penalized.**
+- No extensions will be given for extra credit assignments.
+- Assignments are the result of **individual effort** unless otherwise noted (e.g., group projects).

+## Quizzes

+Quizzes will also be given after each chapter read.
+Quiz deadlines will be given in class.
+No make-ups will be given for quizzes.

+## Exams

+Test make-ups will be given if and only if:

-- code in the Python programming language.
+- the request is made sufficiently in advance of the test, and
-- build a SQL database and interact with it using the SQLite Python API.
-- have at least three tables.
-- have at least one SQL statement containing at least two joins.
-- create an interactive GUI using the Tkinter toolkit.
-- bonus points: use github for version control.

-### Presentation

-You will give two in-class presentations:
-- one 5-10 minute presentation to the class about the ideas, outline and goals of your project
-- one final 10 minute presentation to the class about the project work, results and lessons, with a live demo.
+- the make-up is scheduled prior to the next class.

 ## Attendance

-For attendance, each student is allowed five (5) absences for any reason except on days when there are presentations or exams.
+Attendance is expected for *each and every class* meeting.
+Each student is allowed five (5) absences for any reason except on days when there are presentations or exams.
 Absences exceeding the allowance or absence on a presentation day for any reason results in a 0.2% deduction from the attendance grade.

 ## Academic Violations

 Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating